-3 The Company has executed various non-cancellable purchase commitments related to sanitary and stormwater related Master Service Agreements for engineering services and construction contractors for various capital projects, as well as, commitments related to rehabilitation and upgrade of the sanitary sewers in the city of Edmonton.

-- The Company entered into an asset purchase agreement with JU, which provides water treatment and distribution, and wastewater collection and treatment services to customers southeast of the greater metropolitan Phoenix area.
-For more details refer to Subsequent Event section of this MD&A. - 5 Water Arizona maintains agreements with the Central Arizona Water Conservation District for the purchase and transportation of water.
-These agreements are for terms of 100 years expiring at the end of 2107.
-Under the terms of these agreements, the Company is committed for the amount of water ordered in the fall of each year to be purchased and transported the following year. - The Company has entered into a design and build agreement for construction of natural gas infrastructure to connect new customers in the Southern Bruce area.
-For more details refer to outlook section of this MD&A. - 7 The Company has entered into a contract with Renewable Energy Systems Canada Inc. to acquire renewable electricity credits (RECs) sourced from a new wind farm in southern Alberta for a term of 20 years.
-The procurement of RECs is sized to match EPCOR's grid electricity consumption for all of its operations within the city of Edmonton, net of expected generation from a solar farm near E.L.
+- 3 The Company has executed various non-cancellable purchase commitments related to sanitary and stormwater related Master Service Agreements for engineering services and construction contractors for various capital projects, as well as, commitments related to rehabilitation and upgrade of the sanitary sewers in the city of Edmonton. - 4 The Company has entered into a contract for billing and customer care services for its U.S. Operations.
+The contract is valid for a period of 10-years up to November 2030. - 5 The Company has entered into a sub-contract with the Bird Construction Industrial Services Ltd to design and build a water treatment plant in Darlington, Ontario. - 6 The Company has entered into a contract with Renewable Energy Systems Canada Inc. to acquire renewable electricity credits (RECs) sourced from a new wind farm in southern Alberta for a term of 20 years.
+The procurement of RECs is sized to match EPCOR's grid electricity consumption for all of its operations within the city of Edmonton, net of expected generation from a solar farm adjacent to E.L.
 Smith WTP.
-The construction of the new wind farm is proposed to be completed by the end of 2022. - 8 The Company has entered into a subcontract with Kiewit and Western Pacific Enterprises, for design and build of the electricity infrastructure facilities related to the Trans Mountain pipeline expansion project.
-For more details refer to outlook section of this MD&A. - 9 During the year, the Company issued \$400 million of dual-tranche long-term unsecured public debentures, consisting of a \$100 million three-year note with a coupon rate of 1.30% and an effective interest rate of 1.45%, and a \$300 million 30-year note with a coupon rate of 2.90% and an effective interest rate of 2.95%.
-The interest is payable semi-annually and the principal is due at maturity for both the notes. - 10 The Company has a commitment to compensate the City for stranded costs, including liabilities retained by the City, related to the transfer of Drainage operations to EPCOR by the City on September 1, 2017.
-Out of the total \$75 million commitment, the Company has paid \$60 million to the City, with the remaining \$15 million due over the next two years. - 11 On acquisition of the Blue Water and Cross County Water Supply Corporation assets, the Company committed to pay the previous owners of Blue Water a fee which is contingent on securing new long-term contracts for the supply of water.
-This fee is capped at US\$32 million with no time limit for payment of the fee.
-In addition, on the acquisition of Hughes Gas Resources, Inc. (Hughes), the Company committed to pay a fee to the previous owners of Hughes based on the addition of new customer connections above a minimum of 600 incremental customer connections over the period of six years from the date of acquisition.
-The fee is capped at US\$8 million.
+The construction of the new wind farm is proposed to be completed in the first half of 2023.

+7 During the year, the Company issued \$500 million of three-tranche long-term unsecured public debentures, consisting of a \$100 million three-year note with a coupon rate of 0.98% and an effective interest rate of 1.13%, a \$200 million 10-year note with a coupon rate of 2.41% and an effective interest rate of 2.49%, and a \$200 million 30-year note with a coupon rate of 3.29% and an effective interest rate of 3.35%.
+The interest is payable semi-annually and the principal is due at maturity for all three notes.
+The Company also issued a \$64 million (US\$50 million) 30-year private debt note with coupon rate of 3.08% and an effective interest rate of 3.13%.
-The Company is reasonably certain that it will be required to settle the obligation, by way of cash payment, and has accordingly recognized the liability for contingent consideration in the consolidated statements of financial position.

-12 The Company has entered into various agreements for lease of land and buildings (including office space).
-For additional information on lease liabilities refer the audited consolidated financial statements of EPCOR Utilities Inc. for the years ended December 31, 2020 and 2019.
+For additional information on loans and borrowing refer note 19 Loans and Borrowings of the audited consolidated financial statements of EPCOR Utilities Inc. for the years ended December 31, 2021 and 2020.